sphinx-contrib/tikz/README.rst

      ‹tikz code›

-The caption is optional, but if present is printed as a picture caption centered below the picture.
+The caption is optional, but if present it is printed as a picture caption centered below the picture.

 The ``‹tikz libraries›`` option is a comma separated list of tikz libraries to use.
 If you want to build latex code then make sure that you add these to